 I have SO many WHYS about my purpose for writing this BLOG that it’s almost overwhelming just THINKING about where to begin … and yet … here I go!

-I was able to keep this up for many years until I moved to NV where no fresh markets exist and the lifestyle changed to almost-daily meals at the casino buffets.
+I was able to keep this up for many years until I moved to Nevada where no fresh markets existed, and my lifestyle changed to almost-daily meals at the casino buffets.
 UGH ….. makes me ill just remembering!
 Boy oh boy did my body pack on the pounds!
 Back to crazy yo-yo diets go-ist I!
 UGH!
 And then I reached my 40’s and OMGoodness!
 Double UGH!
 When I reached those peri-menopause years ….. the entire weight-management mission became most difficult to accomplish.
 I didn’t struggle with hot flashes or night sweats.
 Weight gain was my downfall, and no matter what I tried to do about it …..
 I could not stop the pounds from adding up even more.
 So what happened?
 I got depressed of course, and hence my initial experience with mood disorders!
-What I didn’t realize was that my self-management habit of drinking way too much wine was not at all helpful or approved by the FDA (HA) for depression, and guess what happened next?
+What I didn’t realize was that my self-management habit of drinking way too much wine was not at all helpful or approved by the FDA (HA HA) for depression, and guess what happened next?
 Yep!
 More pounds!
 UGH UGH UGH!
-Somewhere in my mid-50’s though my hormones balanced out and life in general started to get better for me physically in regards to all of this weight chaos/struggles.
+Somewhere in my mid-50’s though my hormones balanced out, and life in general started to get better for me physically in regards to all of this weight chaos/struggles.

 I don’t care what anyone says ….. it’s challenging to eat healthy when we are working full-time (and sometimes more than one job) and have loved ones to care for on off time.
 And with that for women comes the thinking that we are the last ones to care for because most of us are just natural-born caregivers that we give give give to others while neglecting what’s best for us.
 Let me hear an AMEN if you’ve been there!